-- If clinically urgent, call the Customer Care Center-Provider at 1-800-684-9286 to advise that an urgent request has been sent. - Be sure to fax all relevant medical documentation (e.g., office notes, lab, or radiology reports) with the completed PARF.
-Do not fax photos-mail them to the appropriate UM department. - Be sure to indicate a contact name for the UM staff to call. - Be sure to sign and date the PARF. - Upon receipt of the PARF, a determination will be made, and the Provider's office will be notified by phone and mail within the mandated time frames by line of business.
+- If clinically urgent, call the Customer Care Center-Provider at 1-800-684-9286 to advise that an urgent request has been sent.
+Form can also be emailed to authorizatiorequest@mvphealthcare.com - Be sure to fax all relevant medical documentation (e.g., office notes, lab, or radiology reports) with the completed PARF.
+Do not fax photos-mail them to the appropriate UM department. - Be sure to indicate a contact name for the UM staff to call. - Be sure to sign and date the PARF.

+• Upon receipt of the PARF, a determination will be made, and the Provider's office will be notified by phone and mail within the mandated time frames by line of business.